adammertel/Leaflet.MarkerCluster.PlacementStrategies/README.md

 ### Notes:
  - this subplugin was not tested with the animations turned on
- - circleMarkers should be prefered to markers
+ - circleMarkers should be preferred to markers

 ### Demo: